The ultimate guide to dog DNA tests: Benefits and the best test kit

 - Behavior - Although a negative stigma surrounding this breed is their aggressive nature (typically because they are used as guard and police dogs), German Shepherds are also known for their curiosity, obedience, loyalty, and courage.

-With resources from potential food allergies to management and training recommendations, officialgoldenretriever.com is a great resources for owners of the breed.
+With resources from potential food allergies to management and training recommendations, officialgoldenretriever.com is a great resource for owners of the breed.

 - Diet - Needing between 800 and 1,500 calories per day, Golden Retrievers should have their food restricted so that they don’t suffer from gastric dilation and bloating.
 Make sure your dog gets plenty of water to maintain their health and digestive tract.